Simply Serenity Farm

 - Red pole barn with hay storage + integrated grain silo

-- Additional barns suitable for equipment storage, supplies, livestock support, or repurposed creative use
+- Additional barns suitable for warehouse space, equipment storage, supplies, livestock support, or repurposed creative use

-- 1200 sq. ft. of additional storage space (non-climate controlled) with extra large overhead rolling doors and concrete flooring, great for RV storage or equipment storage (first floor)
+- 1200 sq. ft. of additional storage space (non-climate controlled) with 14 ft overhead rolling doors and concrete flooring, great for RV storage or equipment, warehouse storage space (first floor)

 - 1,200 sq. ft. climate‑controlled multi‑use space with full bathroom (second floor)